 During the heat of summer the intense colouring they can have during winter is, shall we say, burnt or washed out.
-The pics below are of the same plant ('Alma Wilson') taken during the extremes of the two season.
-On the left taken at the peak of summer and on the right taken during an intense cold spell during winter.
+The pics below are of the same plant ('Crinoline') taken at the peak of summer, mid season, and during an intense cold spell during winter.
 Stress, fertilizers, exactly where or what position in a garden or greenhouse and even what part of the country you live in can also play a part in just how much any plant might colour up or fade during the year.
 In many echeverias these seasonal changes are quite subdued to the extreme changes seen here.

-There's really no point getting too involved with this.
-For the different sized rosette type all one needs to do is compare the actual shape and if possible size of the leaf.
+For the different sized rosette type all one needs to do is compare the actual shape, its colour and if possible size of the leaf.
 When it comes to the large frilly and carunculated plants it often pays to have a good look at the edge curl and sometimes the actual edge of the leaf.
 These can vary considerably and will often be a deciding factor.

-The way carunculated plants change as they develop is demonstrated below.
-Carunculate is the technical term for those lumpy grows on the leaf.
-Most (not all) of these carunculated plants will drop or lose to some extent the heavy carunculations after the deheading process referred to in propagation of large frilly plants and it can take some time before they return fully.
-Youngest plant on the left through to the mature plant on the right
+'Carunculation' is the technical term for those lumpy growths on the leaf.
+Most (not all) of these carunculated plants will drop or lose to some extent the heavy carunculations after the deheading process and it can take some time before they return fully.

 Age and maturity might not matter too much when looking at the smaller growing rosette type.
 But some of the large frilly and carunculated plants change considerably over time and might not develop the true features for two or even three years.
 Pics below of E. 'Blush' show the changes as the plant ages and also gives a good example of the colour changes some plants go through during the different seasons.